LibCity/Bigscity-LibCity-Docs/source/user_guide/data/args_for_data.md

 * `delta_time`: if set to `True`, the dataset will calculate the time difference between the current time and the start time of the trajectory in seconds, otherwise the time will be given as `datetime`.

+## ETA Dataset

+The following parameters are all parameters used in the task of map matching:

+* `batch_size`: The training and evaluation batch size.
+Defaults to `10`.

+* `cache_dataset`:  Whether to save the processed dataset.
+Defaults to `True`.
+* `num_workers`:  Parameter of [Dataloader](https://pytorch.org/docs/stable/data.html?highlight=dataloader#torch.utils.data.DataLoader).
+Defaults to `0`.
+* `train_rate`: The proportion of the training set to the total dataset.
+Defaults to `0.7`.
+(The order of division is training set, validation set, test set)
+* `eval_rate`: The proportion of the validation set.
+Defaults to `0.1`.
+* `eta_encoder`: The trajectory encoder class used by the dataset.
+No default parameters.
+Usually for different datasets, different trajectory encoder classes will be used.